uksrc/uksrc.github.io/_pages/science-projects.md

 *Coming soon — full details and the open call will be published here in due course.*

 The demonstrator case scheme has served its purpose, and the ukSRC is now transitioning from demonstration to **service delivery**.
-To support this, we are launching the **ukSRC SKAO science programme**: a streamlined, year-round route for the UK SKAO community to access ukSRC resources and national computing for their SKAO-related science.
+To support this, we are launching the **ukSRC science support programme**: a streamlined, year-round route for the UK radio astronomy community to access ukSRC resources and national computing for their science.

 ## What's changing